agentmorris/camera-trap-ml-survey/README.md

 &ldquo;We developed computer vision algorithms to detect and classify moving objects to aid the first step of camera trap image filtering—separating the animal detections from the empty frames and pictures of humans.&rdquo;

 &ldquo;For those cameras with excessive empty frames due to camera malfunction or blowing vegetation automatically removes 54% of the false-triggers sequences without influencing the human/animal sequences.
-We achieve 99.58% on image-level empty versus object classification of Serengeti dataset.&rdquo;
+We achieve 99.58% on image-level empty versus object classification of Serengeti dataset.&rdquo; Validation split appears to be by sequence, not by location.

 Divide the image into 736 blocks compute HOG features, diff these features to find moving regions, connect adjacent moving regions to find candidate moving objects.